probot/stale/README.md

 # Set to true to ignore issues with an assignee (defaults to false)
 exemptAssignees: false

+# Set to true to ignore draft pull requests (defaults to false)
+exemptDrafts: false

 # Label to use when marking as stale
 staleLabel: wontfix